Indiana Klan: Formation

-Joseph M. Huffington, whom the Ku Klux Klan had sent from Texas as an agent for organizing in Evansville, recruited Stephenson to the group's inner circle.
-The historian Leonard Moore characterized them as both young men on the make.
+Rise to power (1922–1925)

 The Evansville Klavern became the most powerful in the state, and Stephenson soon contributed to attracting numerous new members.
-More than 5400 men, or 23 percent of the native-born white men in Vanderburgh County, ultimately joined the Klan.
+More than 5,400 men, or 23 percent of the native-born white men in Vanderburgh County, ultimately joined the Klan.

-Building on the momentum, Stephenson set up a base in Indianapolis, where he helped create the Klan's state newspaper, Fiery Cross and he quickly recruited new agents and organizers, building on news about the organization.
+Building on the momentum, Stephenson set up a base in Indianapolis, where he helped create the Klan's state's weekly newspaper, Fiery Cross.
+He quickly recruited new agents and organizers, building on news about the organization.
 Protestant ministers were offered free memberships.
 From July 1922 to July 1923, nearly 2,000 new members joined the Klan in Indiana each week.
 Hiram Wesley Evans, who led recruiting for the national organization, maintained close ties to state leaders throughout 1921–1922 and especially to Stephenson, as Indiana by then had the largest state organization.
 Stephenson backed Evans in November 1922 when he unseated William J. Simmons as Imperial Wizard of the national KKK.
 Evans had ambitions to make the Klan a political force in the country.

 Klansmen in the Indiana General Assembly passed a bill in 1922 that created a Klan Day at the Indiana State Fair, complete with a nighttime cross burning.
 Governor Warren T. McCray vetoed the bill, beginning his public resistance to the Klan; he was the highest-ranking official to oppose them.
-The same year Edward L. Jackson, a Klan member who had been elected as the Secretary of State, granted the Klan a state charter.
+The same year Edward L. Jackson, a Klan supporter who had been elected as the Secretary of State, granted the Klan a state charter.
 McCray demanded the charter be revoked because the leaders of the Klan did not reveal themselves to sign the document.
 Jackson refused to revoke the charter.
-Stephenson ordered Jackson to offer McCray a $10,000 bribe to try to end his anti-Klan stance.
+Stephenson secretly ordered Jackson to offer McCray a $10,000 bribe to try to end his anti-Klan stance.
 McCray was personally wealthy and he refused the bribe.